SyncfusionExamples/show-appointments-in-custom-month-cell-using-template-xamarin.forms-schedule/README.md

-# how-to-display-schedule-appointments-in-month-cell-using-month-cell-template-in-xamarin.forms
+# How to display schedule appointments in month cell using month cell template in Xamarin.Forms.?

-This example demonstrates to display schedule appointments in month cell using month cell template in Xamarin.Forms?
+This example demonstrates to display schedule appointments in month cell using month cell template in Xamarin.Forms.